Tim League

-Tim League is an American entrepreneur and film producer based in Austin, Texas.
-He is the founder of the Alamo Drafthouse Cinema chain and the founder of the film distribution company Drafthouse Films, where League has produced films including The ABCs of Death.
-He is also the co-founder of genre film festival Fantastic Fest, the entertainment merchandise entity Mondo, and the film distribution and production company Neon.
+Timothy Allen League is an American entrepreneur and film producer based in Austin, Texas.
+He is the founder of the Alamo Drafthouse Cinema chain and the founder of Drafthouse Films, a film distribution company, where he produced The ABCs of Death and other films He is co-founder of Fantastic Fest, a film festival, Mondo, an entertainment merchandise company, and Neon, a film production and distribution company.

-Alamo Drafthouse
+Early life and education

-League graduated from Rice University in 1992 with degrees in Mechanical Engineering and Art/Art History.
-While at Rice, Tim was once detained by the campus police for interrupting a campus event while dressed as a banana.
+League graduated from Rice University in 1992 with degrees in mechanical engineering and art history.
+While at Rice, he was detained by campus police for interrupting a campus event while dressed as a banana.

+Career

 After a two-year stint at Shell Oil Company in Bakersfield, California, he left the engineering profession and opened up his first movie theater.
-An unmitigated financial disaster, the Tejon theater closed in 1995, and he loaded a truck with 200 seats, a projector, screen and speakers and headed to Austin, Texas to start the Alamo Drafthouse Cinema, where he remained as CEO until 2020 when he was replaced by Shelli Taylor.
-He then took up a new position as chairman of the board.
+An unmitigated financial disaster, the Tejon theater closed in 1995, and he loaded a truck with 200 seats, a projector, screen, and speakers, and relocated to Austin, Texas, where he launched Alamo Drafthouse Cinema, where he remained as CEO until 2020 when he was replaced by Shelli Taylor.
+He took up the new position as executive chairman of the board.

-When asked about his motivation in opening a movie theater in the first place, "What we set out to do in the very beginning was to make a movie theater by fans for fans.
+Asked about his motivation to open a movie theater in 2012, League said, "What we set out to do in the very beginning was to make a movie theater by fans for fans.
 And we got into the business because we love movies and we got a little frustrated with our options as to what the movie theater experience was all about".

-Rolling Roadshow

 League founded the Rolling Roadshow, which takes classic films around the country to project them at the sites they were set in.

-Mondo

 In 2004, League co-founded entertainment merchandiser Mondo to produce and distribute limited-edition poster art, t-shirts, toys, and vinyl record soundtracks.

-Fantastic Fest

-In 2005, Tim League, Harry Knowles, Paul Alvarado-Dykstra, and Tim McCanlies co-founded Fantastic Fest, the largest genre film festival in the United States.
+In 2005, League, Harry Knowles, Paul Alvarado-Dykstra, and Tim McCanlies co-founded Fantastic Fest, the largest genre film festival in the United States.
 Held annually at the Alamo Drafthouse South Lamar in Austin, Texas, the festival focuses on such genres as horror, science fiction, fantasy, action, Asian, and cult.
 In 2007, Variety publisher Charles Koones included Fantastic Fest as one of "ten festivals we love".
 In 2008, MovieMaker magazine named Fantastic Fest "one of the 25 film festivals worth the entry fee".

-The 2017 festival attracted attention whenit was disclosed that League had rehired Devin Faraci as a writer even though Faraci had resigned from Birth.Movies.Death in 2016 after being accused of sexual assault.
+The 2017 festival attracted attention when it was disclosed that League had rehired Devin Faraci as a writer even though Faraci had resigned from Birth.Movies.Death in 2016 after being accused of sexual assault.
 Faraci's rehiring prompted the resignation of Todd Brown, Fantastic Fest's director of international programming.
 Fantastic Fest subsequently severed ties with Harry Knowles after sexual harassment and assault allegations were levied against him.
 Alamo Drafthouse nevertheless proceeded with plans to show a previously unreleased pornographic film by Ed Wood.